linkerd/linkerd2/rautz/DESIGN.md

 It seems preferable to use a less flexible tool that is specifically designed for path matching.
 There's a ton of prior art here.
 We like Go's [`httprouter`][gojshr] library, for instance.
 It's simple and principled.

+### Problem: Only method & path oriented

+Service profiles may only match on methods and paths.
+There is no way to use other request metadata--like query parameters or headers--to influence routing.

 ### Problem: Coupling route descriptions with policies